A Symmetry-Enabled Direct Quantum Protocol for Many-Body Green's Functions: Introduction

-\emph{Comparison to other ancilla-free methods}---For systems with parity symmetry, Green's functions can also be estimated without ancilla qubits using the linear-response framework \cite{kokcu2024linear, piccinelli2025efficient, bishop2025quantum} or quantum imaginary-time evolution \cite{motta2020determining,yang2024phase,wang2025computing}.
-However, our TQS approach offers several distinct advantages: \begin{inparaenum}[i)] \item it requires no simulation of time-dependent Hamiltonians, significantly reducing experimental complexity; \item it yields exact, non-perturbative recovery of correlators, hence significantly limiting sources of error; and \item unlike imaginary-time methods, which perturb the state via $e^{-\tau O}$ using complicated techniques like Trotterization or dissipative evolution, it uses considerably simpler operations. \end{inparaenum}
+By designing tailored quench operators, we extend the standard QS method \cite{villa2019unraveling} to access bosonic correlation functions, enabling direct evaluation of the real part of time correlators.
+Compared to other ancilla-free protocols, such as LRF and QITE, our TQS approach offers several advantages: \begin{inparaenum}[i)] \item it requires only time-independent Hamiltonian evolution, thereby avoiding the simulation of time-dependent dynamics and reducing experimental complexity; \item it enables exact, non-perturbative recovery of correlators, substantially mitigating systematic errors; and \item unlike imaginary-time methods, which perturb the state via $e^{-\tau O}$ and typically require additional overhead (e.g., Trotterization or dissipative evolution), it relies on considerably simpler operations. \end{inparaenum}

+In developing TQS protocols for finite-temperature Green's functions, we also introduce a tailored \emph{symmetric quantum Gibbs sampler} for preparing symmetric and antisymmetric thermal states, which may be of independent interest.

+The remainder of the paper is organized as follows.
+In \sref{sec:background}, we review the relationship between two-point time correlators and many-body Green's functions, parity symmetry, and the quench spectroscopy approach.
+In \sref{sec:mainprotocol}, we present the symmetry-enabled TQS protocol in detail.
+We generalize the method to out-of-time-ordered correlators (OTOCs) in \sref{sec:otoc}.
+Complexity and error analyses are provided in \sref{sec:analysis}, and numerical simulations are reported in \sref{sec:numeric}.
+We conclude in \sref{sec:conclude} with a discussion of future directions.